 1.1 The Council is required to set a balanced budget and agree the level of Council tax for 2021/22 in the context of its Medium Term Financial Plan.
-This report presents a draft budget for consultation prior to the budget being formally set in February 2021.
+This report presents the final budget for approval.

 2 BACKGROUND AND MAIN CONSIDERATIONS